nRF24/RF24Network/docs/main_page.md

 ## Topology for Mesh Networks using nRF24L01(+)

-This network layer takes advantage of the fundamental capability of the nRF24L01(+) radio to listen actively to up to 6 other radios at once.
+This network layer takes advantage of the fundamental capability of the nRF24L01(+) radio to listen actively to up to 6 other radios at once (8 with NRF52x).
 The network is arranged in a [Tree Topology](http://en.wikipedia.org/wiki/Network_Topology#Tree), where one node is the base, and all other nodes are children either of that node, or of another.
 Unlike a true mesh network, multiple nodes are not connected together, so there is only one